browserslist/browserslist/README.md

 ### Best Practices

-* We do not recommend to changing the default set of browsers unless you know what are you doing.
-Browserslist’s default browsers selection is a result of many long discussions.
-It is easy to make mistake selecting own browsers without understanding what are you doing (like accidentally making your website inaccessible for Chinese users).
 * Select browsers directly (`last 2 Chrome versions`) only if you are making web app for kiosk with one browser.
 There are a lot browsers on the market.
   If you are making general web app you should respect browsers diversity.
-* If you want to change the default set of browsers we recommend `> 0.2%`, `> 1% in US` or `> 1% in my stats`. `last 2 versions` will add too many dead browsers and will not add many popular versions.
-If you require last 2 versions support, set `last 2 versions, > 1% in my stats, not dead`.
+* If you want to change the default set of browsers we recommend to combine `last 1 version`, `not dead` with `> 0.2%` (or `> 1% in US`, `> 1% in my stats`).
+Just `last n versions` adds to many dead browsers and do not add popular old versions.
+Just `> 0.2%` make popular browsers even more popular, so we will have a monopoly and stagnation, as we had with Internet Explorer 6.
+* Don’t remove browsers just because you don’t know them.
+Opera Mini has 100 million users in Africa and it is more popular in global market, than Microsoft Edge.
+Chinese QQ Browsers has more market share than Firefox and desktop Safari altogether.

 ### Full List